-A Settlement Agreement is a legally binding document that concludes claims or potential claims that you have, provided that certain conditions are satisfied.
+A Settlement Agreement (formerly known as a compromise agreement) is a legally binding document that concludes claims or potential claims that you have, provided that certain conditions are satisfied.
 You will usually receive a lump sum termination or severance payment that is in effect compensation for your employment being terminated.
 In return you agree not to bring legal proceedings against your employer.

 What can be included in a Settlement Agreement?